mtumilowicz/reports/README.md

 * `DateOnlyConverter` - exemplary x-stream converter
 * `EntityToXmlConverter` - wrapper for x-stream conversion from entity to xml
-* `XmlFromFile` - parse xml from file to a specific class
+* `XmlFromFile` - parse xml from file to a given class
 * `XmlSchemaFactory` - loads xml schema from file (given path + language)
 * `XmlTransformer` - couple useful methods for xml transforming, for